lucasdeassis/jquery-crawler/README.md

 # JQuery Crawler
-> JQuery Crawler that gets a page html and parses it to find relevant information
+> JQuery Crawler that parses a html page to find relevant information

 ## Features